hanxiaomax/Learncpp_CN/docs/4-13-An introduction-to-std-string.md

 }
 ```

-COPY

-Here’s some output from this program:
+输出结果如下：

 ```
 Pick 1 or 2: 2
 Now enter your name: Hello, , you picked 2
 ```

-This program first asks you to enter 1 or 2, and waits for you to do so.
+程序s'ho program first asks you to enter 1 or 2, and waits for you to do so.
 All good so far.
 Then it will ask you to enter your name.
 However, it won’t actually wait for you to enter your name!
 Instead, it prints the “Hello” string, and then exits.
 What happened?

 It turns out, when you enter a value using operator>>, std::cin not only captures the value, it also captures the newline character (`'\n'`) that occurs when you hit the `enter` key.
 So when we type `2` and then hit `enter`, std::cin gets the string `"2\n"`.
 It then extracts the `2` to variable `choice`, leaving the newline character behind for later.
 Then, when std::getline() goes to read the name, it sees `"\n"` is already in the stream, and figures we must have previously entered an empty string!
 Definitely not what was intended.